mammothbane/leamin/_posts/2018-07-28-first-session.md

 ### Rowan's farm
 After walking for some time, Rowan informs the group that they are nearing his farm.
-When they arrive, they are greeted with a grusome scene.
+When they arrive, they are greeted with a gruesome scene.
 Scattered about the small farmhouse are dead livestock lying in pools of their own blood.
 Zelvar notices small bite marks at their necks.
 With some trepidation, Tenoch and Barent enter the farmhouse, but it is empty of occupants, and, Rowan reports, contains no more blood than when he left.
 As the rest of the party files in, Barent steps to the door and focuses for a moment.
 A hawk (Carl) unmelds from his back, and he releases it outside to patrol